Overview of the Vietnam coconut shell charcoal market

 Additionally, production costs in Vietnam are quite competitive, making the selling price more attractive compared to many other countries.

-Importing businesses in the United States, Germany, South Korea, and Japan are increasingly interested in this supply source.
+Importing businesses in the United States, Germany, South Korea, Japan, and Southeast Asian countries like Thailand, Singapore, and Malaysia are increasingly interested in this supply source.

 Before importing, you need to know exactly what purpose the coconut shell charcoal will be used for.
 This is an extremely important step because each type of charcoal will have different standards.